madisonkohls/melody-mapper/README.md

 npm install
 sudo npm install -g nodemon
 ```
-Note that `sudo` is needed if you are not the root user (`sudo` installs to folders which your default user may not have access to by default)
+Note that `sudo` is only needed if you are not the root user (`sudo` installs to folders which your default user may not have access to by default)
 4. To run the ml model server, issue the following installations and commands:
 ```
 cd ..